YeonwooSung/CS3104P01/Readme.md

 ### mycp

+As the aim of the mycp is to make a system utility that works something similar to the "cp -r" command, which copies file or directory recursively, I also tried to implement this with recursive way.
+So, while the getdents syscall iterates the files in the target directory, if there is a sub-directory in the source directory, the wrapper function of the getdents syscall will call itself recursively to copy all files and sub-directories in that sub-directory.

 The total number of system calls that were used for implementing the mycp is 17: READ(0), WRITE(1), OPEN(2), CLOSE(3), STAT(4), MMAP(9), MUNMAP(11), ACCESS(21), EXIT(60), TRUNC(76), FTRUNC(77), GETDENTS(78), MKDIR(83), RMDIR(84), CREAT(85), UNLINK(87), CHMOD(90).

+#### Usage of each system call

+1) READ:

+    To read the source file to copy it.

+2) WRITE:

+    To write the read data to the destination.

+3) OPEN:

+    To open the file to read.

+4) CLOSE:

+    After finish copying, close the opened file.

+5) STAT:

+    To check the file length and the file permission of the source file.

+6) MMAP:

+    To get the virtual memory for the simple memory allocating function.

+7) MUNMAP:

+    To unmap the mapped virtual memory.

+8) ACCESS:

+    To check if the file with the given name exists.

+9) EXIT:

+    To exit the process when the error occurred.

 ### mycat